Tromsø Airport: Ground transport

 The airport is situated off County Road 862, ten minutes' drive and 5 km from the city center.
 Bussring operates an airport coach service which runs to the city center and less frequently north to the University and the University Hospital.
-The city buses 24 and 26 and 40 and 42 stop at the airport.
+The city buses 24, 26, 40 and 42 stop at the airport.
 Taxis and car rental is available at Langnes.
 The airport has 900 payment parking slots.